 But how pertinent is the information in the book?

-Obviously some (most!) of the specific gear discussion is not applicable to the year 2015.
-Fleece (pile) was starting to replace a wool sweater back in 1984.
+Obviously, some (most!) of the specific gear discussion does not apply to the year 2015.
+Fleece (pile) was starting to replace a wool sweater in 1984.
 And white gas stoves were still de rigeur.

 But more than the basics, the book has a sense of sheer wonder and a bit of romanticism found for the outdoors that seems to be missing..not just from books, but also from our current electronic media.

 Fletcher’s books?
-Even his personal memoirs observe and instruct while showing a passion for the outdoors itself.
+Even his memoirs observe and instruct while showing a passion for the outdoors itself.

 And the advice and writing Fletcher gives beyond the gear in The Complete Walker series is as pertinent now as when it was written over thirty years ago.

 Consider this nugget: “Even in these mercifully emancipated decades, many people still seem quite seriously alarmed at the prospect of sleeping away from officially consecrated campsites, with no more equipment than they can carry on their backs.
 When pressed, they babble about snakes or bears or even, by God, bandits.
 But the real barrier, I’m sure, is the unknown”

 If I was to pick up the Complete Walker in 2045, I suspect the above sentence would still be true.
 (Assuming there is any wildness left..sigh)